korsbakken/korsbakken_python_utils/README.md

 ## License

-This code is licensed under a GPL license, which requires you to license any modifications you make under the same open license.
+This code is licensed under a GPL license (see [LICENSE](./LICENSE)), which requires you to license any modifications you make under the same open license.
 If you need to use it for purposes where that is a showstopper, get in touch to see if we can work something out.

 Note that there are no warranties or guarantees that this code will be safe, secure or fulfill any particular function, and I assume no liability for its